 The Irish philosopher, Edmund Burke thought that democracy should not be about electing representatives, but about electing someone who we trusted to do our thinking for us.

 To rebut Plato’s first argument we have either to reject his claim that it takes expertise to run the state or provide a case that a popular mandate is a good way to decide who is an expert.
 If Plato’s second argument is right, then the popular mandate is not a good way to decide anything.
 So should we reject the claim that it takes expertise to run a state?

-Do we want the person who is most expert at running the country to be the person running the country?
+Do we want the person who is most expert at running the state to be the person running the state?
 Perhaps we do not.
-An alternative (not the only alternative) is to think of the person running the country as having the authority to do so because we have delegated that authority to him or her.
-Hence, voting is not a matter of selecting experts, but a procedure for our delegating the authority we have over ourselves to some other person.
-Hence, the second stage of Plato’s argument is simply not relevant.
-We do not delegate authority to the captain of a ship or a brain surgeon; it is more that we employ them to do a job.
-Running a country is simply a different kind of thing – it is the delegation of authority.
+An alternative (not the only alternative) is to think of the person running the state as having the authority to do so because he or she represents our views (whatever they happen to be).
+Hence, voting is not a matter of selecting experts, but a procedure by which the citizenry’s views are represented.
+Hence, Plato’s analogy with the ship is flawed.
+The captain of a ship or a brain surgeon does not represent anyone; they are simply employed to do a job.
+Running a state is a different kind of thing – it requires representation.

 Explore more politics and philosophy...